BootNodeDev/dme-monorepo/packages/onboarding-modal/README.md

 # DMe Onboarding Modal Component

 A React component for seamless user onboarding to Telegram bot notifications, part of the [DMe Framework](https://github.com/BootNodeDev/dme-monorepo).
-This component provides a user-friendly interface that allows users to subscribe to wallet notifications with a single click or QR scan, without requiring wallet connection.
+This component provides a user-friendly interface that allows users to subscribe to wallet notifications on Telegram with a single click or QR scan, without requiring wallet connection.

 ## Installation